 This edition of Critical Eye has a detailed breakdown of what GPICS is and common questions about the resource (pages.
 13-15).

 Commissioning and quality

 The standards underpinning GPICS are the backbone of the Adult Critical Care Clinical Reference Group’s Service Specification.
 Following engagement with the Care Quality Commission, GPICS has become the main reference document for the visiting standards used by the CQC when undertaking visits to the core service of ICM.

 GPICS is not a static document and will be updated to reflect changes in practice and evidence.
 We welcome any advice from the critical care community on necessary updates or changes to GPICS.
 Please email us at email@example.com.

 In 2016, GPICS Edition 1 was subject to a review.
 Edition 1.1 has been published and can be found via the link above; a full list of the updates can be found at the beginning of the document.
 This was not a full re-write of GPICS and there are no additional standards or chapters.

-Work on Edition 2 began in Summer 2017 with publication expected in January 2019.
-It is currently out for public consultation.
+Work on Edition 2 began in Summer 2017 with publication expected in late spring 2019.
 Visit our news items for more information.